-Find out if you may be eligible for services to help you live as independently as possible.
+Find out if you may be eligible for services through Veteran Readiness and Employment (VR&E) to help you live as independently as possible.

 Can I get independent living services through VR&E?

 You may be eligible for independent living services if you’re a service member or Veteran with a service-connected disability who is eligible for VR&E benefits, and you meet all of the requirements listed below.

 - You have a serious employment handicap (SEH), and

 - Your disabilities prevent you from looking for or returning to work, and